tedstreete/opi-prov-life/PROVISIONING.md

 ![sZTP components](architecture/sZTP-components.png)

 - DPU/IPU device: new shipped device that is physically connected and powered but missing config and needs provisioning.
 Runs sZTP agent/client and uses DHCP client for deployment.
-- DHCP server: allocates a temporary IP address, default gateway, DNS server address, and bootstrap server IP or URL to the device to be deployed using sZTP.
+- DHCP server (optional): allocates a temporary IP address, default gateway, DNS server address, and bootstrap server IP or URL to the device to be deployed using sZTP.
+Some customers don't use DHCP, so either mDNS or static IP address allocation is applied.
 - DHCP relay agent (optional): needed only when device and DHCP server are located on different network segments.
 - Bootstrap server: Main server in sZTP deploy process.
 Responsible for mutual validation/trust first.
 Then sends File Server IP and Image URLs to the device to download in a secure way.
 - Deployment file server (optional): can be co-located with bootsrap server, but for scalability (maybe with load balancer) should be separate.
 Holds deploy image files and config files that devices can download securely (HTTPS) after redirection from Bootsrap Server.